trrapp12/fantasy-slayer/README.md

 * Definition of 'anræd': <a href="https://www.st-andrews.ac.uk/~cr30/vocabulary/">Old English Core Vocabulary</a>

+* Character Images created by "Travel Dawn," licensed under Adobe Standard license.

+#### Quotes:

+* 'Choose not to be harmed—and you won't feel harmed.
+Don't feel harmed—and you haven't been.' --original quote by Marcus Aurelius.

+* 'Death may be the greatest of all human blessings.' --original quote by Socrates.

+#### Fonts
-* itle font "Angars Ruins" created by <a href="http://www.mansgreback.com/">Mans Greback</a>.
+* Title font "Angars Ruins" created by <a href="http://www.mansgreback.com/">Mans Greback</a>.
 Used under non-profit license QF121285258G as this is a public facing site, but with no way nor desire of making a profit.

 * File # 396656517, a video of Powerful Female in medieval armor by <a href="https://stock.adobe.com/contributor/205110669/procinemastock?load_type=author&prev_url=detail">procinemastock</a>.
 Used under Adobe Stock license.